 Outsourcing is independent of business strategy

-Outsourcing Business Process Value addition in business due to outsourcing is a function of whether the sourcing decision is in sync with the business strategy.
+Value addition in business due to outsourcing is a function of whether the sourcing decision is in sync with the business strategy.
 If the nature of the outsourcing relationship formed is entirely incompatible with expected business results there turns out to be a huge disconnect between senior executives, the board, and operational managers, leading to a major failure.
 Hence, although there are real risks involved in outsourcing, if one finds the right outsourcing provider for your company and ensures the right measures are taken before outsourcing, it is not such a big challenge to achieve these returns.